Love as a pre-condition of freedom in Hannah Arendt

 Thinking is the capacity we have for self-originating action, both as speech and deed.
 Its paradigmatic expression is in the public sphere, where we think, that is speak and act, amongst equal and free people.
 What role, then is played by ‘thinking with oneself’, the solitude that is never lonely?
 The being-with-myself, as Cato describes it, seems too isolated, too internal, too easily subsumed within the sphere of the private, to play the role of the expression of freedom which requires a public world of political activity.

-While political freedom is prioritized in Arendt’s work as the primary way of grasping human freedom, this political freedom presupposes the capacity for the inner self to recognize itself and to embrace itself.
+While political freedom is prioritised in Arendt’s work as the primary way of grasping human freedom, this political freedom presupposes the capacity for the inner self to recognise itself and to embrace itself.
 This inner recognition is not freedom, but the precondition for freedom.
-The question then is what in our nature makes this precondition for freedom possible?
+The question, then, is what in our nature makes this precondition for freedom possible?
 “The grace of love” may, I suggest, be the condition that must be in place for individuality and political freedom to arise.

 PART III: LOVE

 It is easy enough to think of love as involving passion.
 If one doesn’t feel something happening to oneself in the presence of a loved one, where’s the love?
-The indifference William James refers to as a cold intellectual appreciation in relation to fear, when it appears in love threatens to make protestations of one’s devotion vacuous: we need to experience the heartfelt warmth shared by those we love.
+The indifference William James refers to as a “cold intellectual” appreciation , if we do not also experience felt bodily responses in relation to fear, when it appears in love threatens to make protestations of one’s devotion vacuous: we need to experience the heartfelt warmth shared by those we love.
 This passion, as passions do, comes upon us.
 We don’t choose to love, but discover our love.
 We are, it might then seem, passive recipients of love, falling into it, being overwhelmed by it, behaving obsessively in the face of it.
 But, unlike fear, we don’t attribute loving to a cause: no one causes us to love.
 Despite the language of passivity, we identify ourselves as active when we love: in fact, love gives rise to activity and a sense of purpose, a joy of acting in consort with the loved one for the sheer pleasure of it.
 We may not choose whom we love, but we seek love out, and claim it as our own, as expressive of ourselves, our individual life.

 But love is also an action, the expression of our persona, our individual voice, an experience that can lead to us appearing more clearly to ourselves, and others appearing more clearly to us.
 The love that feels like an action does not bind us into a single unit, or cause vacillations between desire and fear.
 It is the love that, grounded in the recognition of the possibility of the eternal, is shown to be foundational to our experience of freedom.
 This foundational experience connects us through recognition of the individuality of others and a wish that other individuals will flourish.
-Such a love does not possess its object, since its object is that another remains individual and exists.
+Such a love does not possess its object, since its aim is that another , the object of the love remains an individual.
 Since its desire is not for possession it doesn’t fear the loss of its object, although there is grief if the one loved is harmed.
-The love itself is not shaped by possession and fear of loss, it is shaped by the dynamic character of discovering the other as single, unique and related to oneself in mutual recognition.
+The love itself is not shaped by possession and fear of loss, it is shaped by the dynamic character of discovering the other as singular, unique and related to oneself in mutual recognition.

 Augustine found love of God was the answer.
-While cupiditas mediates between man and world, with man forgetting himself in the transit to love of worldly things, caritas mediates between man and God, with man forgetting himself in the transit to love of Him.
-Arendt’s approach is to locate the realm of the eternal, not in the religious outlook, but in the public sphere, where eternity, or something close to it, resides in its transcendence of the individuals who constitute it.
+While cupiditas mediates between man and world, with man forgetting himself in the love of worldly things, caritas mediates between man and God, with man forgetting himself in the transit to love of Him.
+Arendt’s approach is to locate the realm of the eternal, not in the religious outlook, but in the public sphere, where eternity, or something close to it, resides in that sphere’s transcendence of the individuals who constitute it.

 Cupiditas without the intermingling of caritas is not recognizably love: it is obsessive and power-based, it is an appetite, not an emotion.
 It is a craving, as in addiction, it is self-involving while destroying the self, and never other- involving.
 Cupiditas does not recognize the singularity or autonomy of the person desired in this way.
 Lust, for instance, is constituted by an appetite for sexual satisfaction.
 The common conceptual error is to call this a desire for another person.
 It is peculiar to think that there is a way in which we can possess another.
 Short of trapping someone in a room, we cannot possess another.
 Trapping a person in a room involves a form of possession that refers only to the body.
 The use of drugs, or psychological manipulation can mask or possibly bring about a mental state in the object desired that does not announce its independence from the possessor, but the mental life of another can never be possessed.
 Describing what must take place in order to “possess” another makes it clear that lustful desire is not a desire for possession of the other, but a need, or urge, or appetite for a set of sensations which result in the cessation of the appetite.
 Lust drives people to pursue not a person, but an act.
 Any pursuit of the person is the means for pursuing the act.
 Nor does one, in lust, possess the sexual act, one performs it in order to satisfy or lose the appetite for it.

 What of more complex desires for sexual involvement with another?
-Perhaps romantic obsession is a good illustration of a complex form of cupiditas which is not so easily shown to be an appetite rather than a form of love.
+Perhaps romantic obsession is a good illustration of a complex form of cupiditas which is both an appetite and a form of other-involving love.

 While obsession feels very far from love, associated with stalking and even harming the object “desired” in some way, romantic obsession contains ideas of caring for the desired object while fearing that one may be rejected.
-I think if we explore this concept, there will be nothing inherently loving about it.
 The desired object remains a means to the end of fulfilling needs that belong entirely to the person obsessing.
 A person who has obsessed about another at one time, has no doubt obsessed about others before and will obsess about others in the future.
 There is a good chance that they will be obsessive in their approach to desiring others.
 The other is not a particular, a singular person.
 Obsession clouds the understanding, it does not clarify.
-And the energy it produces is destructive not productive.
+And the energy it produces is destructive, not productive.
 The ways found out of it often involve violence as a way of asserting oneself against the pain produced by the obsessing mind.
-One could say that the violence done to another about whom one obsesses is mis-directed violence aimed at ending one’s own obsessive experiences.
+One could say that the violence done to another about whom one obsesses is misdirected violence aimed at ending one’s own obsessive experiences.
 If we add the concept of the romantic to the obsession, obsession does not fare better.
 This is not to say that it is impossible that a person can overcome the obsession and still remain romantically engaged with the other, or with the thought of the other.
 But the obsession does none of the work of making this an experience of love.
 If the romantic feelings are not themselves merely disguised obsessions, then they may actually be feelings describable as caritas, not cupiditas.

 What is the ‘grace of love’, or caritas, that makes our experience of love something other than the satisfaction of a desire or appetite?
 Grace in this context is not the grace found in the love of God, but in something nonetheless sharing in a transcendent nature.
 Without reference to God, an after life, or a higher purpose, the sense of the transcendent qualities can still be found in the making of a human world.
 Key features of this world are that we are actors, agents, not just an aspect of a greater causal chain; we are single, unique, we are born, and so are beginnings; and we are related to others who are themselves beginnings.
 We make a difference to the world we co-construct, a difference that lasts beyond our own life-span.